ebi2kh/Real-Time-Financial-Analysis-Trading-System/README.md

    - **Timestamp**: Specifies the time at which the economic indicator data was generated.
    - **Indicator Name**: Specifies the name or type of economic indicator, such as GDP Growth Rate.
    - **Value**: Provides the numerical value of the economic indicator, representing its measurement or assessment.

-By incorporating these metadata types and their associated fields, the simulated financial dataset offers a comprehensive view of market conditions, sentiment trends, and broader economic indicators.
-This contextual information enriches the analysis, enabling users to gain deeper insights into market dynamics and make more informed trading decisions.
-Additionally, the inclusion of diverse metadata types enhances the versatility and applicability of the dataset for various analytical purposes within the realm of financial markets.

 **Description of Provided Scripts for Data Generation and Management**